kacpertopol/xournaltomp4/README.md

 - `xournalpp`

 Only strokes with varrying width written using a pressure sensitive stylus will be animated.
-Other objects will display all at once (there was only a limited amount of testing so please raport problems).
+Other objects will display all at once (there was only a limited amount of testing so please report problems).

 # usage